 openssl req -nodes -newkey rsa:4096 -keyout /secure/path/nick.key -x509 -days 36500 -out /secure/path/nick.cer

 Depending on the client and/or its SSL/TLS library, you may need to combine the two into one file:

 cat /secure/path/nick.cer /secure/path/nick.key >/secure/path/nick.pem

 Then, instruct your client to use this certificate on connecting to hackint.
 Instructions for various clients can be found on the CertFP documentation by OFTC.

 On the first connection using this certificate, you need to add its fingerprint to NickServ (after authenticating with

 /msg NickServ CERT ADD

-On any later connections, you will get authenticated automatically and immediately.
+On any later connections, you will get authenticated automatically.

 Creating a channel